adriaan-pelzer/rapidapi/README.md

 Store your stuff, rapidly ... rapidapidly.
 ---------------------------------------

-*A schema-less API, which lets storing &amp; retrieving your stuff get out of your way.*
+*A docroot-like API, which lets storing &amp; retrieving your stuff get out of your way.*

-Rapidapi (pronounced *rah-pee-dah-pee*) is a simple key/value store behind an HTTP API, that supports a CREATE/READ/UPDATE/DELETE (CRUD) model, with support for dehydrated lists (more about these later).

-The CRUD model is only enabled if the configuration rapidapi is provided with at startup contains a *redis* attribute, even if it is empty.

-If it is empty, the redis settings will default to **host='localhost'** and **port=6379**.

-Rapidapi also supports a *docroot* style set of user-defined query handlers, which can be used to build custom endpoints, in addition to the normal CRUD model described above.

-This model is only enabled if the *docRoot* parameter is provided at startup, and the *docroot* folder is not empty.
+_Version 1.0 of rapidapi supported schema-less object storage with dehydrated lists - this functionality has been removed, but can still be found in branch 1.0.12_

 ##INSTALL

-- Install redis.
-Head to the [redis download page](http://redis.io/download), and download and install the latest stable version.

 - Install node.js.
 Head to the [node.js download page](http://nodejs.org/download/), and download and install the latest stable version.